jbrakensiek/max-dicut/Documentation.md

 Reads the input and starts the checking on each region, whose endpoints are defined by the breakpoints of the rounding scheme.
 If the check fails, then the assertion `assert(good)` near the end of the function will fail; otherwise, the function exits normally.

-The `python` directory has code that was used to discover the rounding schemes.
-It is independent of interval arithmetic code.